module Transform: Biocaml_transform

 ('il, 'result) t

-transform that feeds a filtered subset of t
+transform that feeds a filtered subset of ts outputs to

 ('ir, 'our) t ->